 Thomas O. McGarity holds the Joe R. and Teresa Lozano Long Endowed Chair in Administrative Law at the University of Texas in Austin.
-He is a member of the board of directors of the Center for Progressive Reform, and a past president of the organization.
+He is a former member of the board of directors of the Center for Progressive Reform and a past president of the organization.

 Professor McGarity has taught and written in the areas of Administrative Law, Environmental Law, Occupational Safety and Health Law, Food Safety Law, Science and the Law, and Torts for twenty-five years.

 While in academia, McGarity has served as a consultant and/or advisor to the Administrative Conference of the United States, the Office of Technology Assessment of the U.S. Congress (OTA), the U.S. Environmental Protection Agency, the U.S. Occupational Safety and Health Administration (OSHA), the Texas Department of Agriculture, and the Texas Natural Resource Conservation Commission.
 With Professor Sidney A. Shapiro, Professor McGarity designed and helped initiate a rulemaking prioritization process for OSHA rulemaking during the early 1990s.
 As a consultant to OTA, Professor McGarity helped write the “Regulatory Tools” report that agencies have frequently cited in designing regulatory programs.
 As a consultant to the Texas Department of Agriculture, McGarity was a primary draftsperson of that agency’s first farmworker protection regulations in the late 1980s.
 During the mid-1990s, he was also actively involved in the drafting of and negotiations surrounding the federal Food Quality Protection Act.